 Please wait while you are redirected.

-DESCRIPTIONSensory integration therapy has been proposed as a treatment of developmental disorders in patients with established dysfunction of sensory processing, e.g., children with autism, attention deficit hyperactivity disorder (ADHD), brain injuries, fetal alcohol syndrome, and neurotransmitter disease.
+DESCRIPTIONSensory integration (SI) therapy has been proposed as a treatment of developmental disorders in patients with established dysfunction of sensory processing, e.g., children with autism, attention-deficit/hyperactivity disorder (ADHD), brain injuries, fetal alcohol syndrome, and neurotransmitter disease.
 Sensory integration therapy may be offered by occupational and physical therapists who are certified in sensory integration therapy.
 Auditory integration therapy uses gradual exposure to certain types of sounds to improve communication in a variety of developmental disorders, particularly autism.